Amey Ranawade

-Amey Ganesh Ranawade (born 7 March 1998) is an Indian professional footballer who plays as a right back for Indian Super League club Kerala Blasters.
+Amey Ganesh Ranawade (born 7 March 1998) is an Indian professional footballer who plays as a full back.

 Early life

 Amey was born and raised in Mumbai.
 He credits his father for providing him the motivation and support in taking up football.
 Amey first began playing football with his school Fr.
 Agnel Multipurpose School and Junior College in Vashi, Navi Mumbai.
 From there, he was picked to train in AIFF Elite Academy in Goa after impressing coaches during an open trial in Kolkata.
 He represented India at the U-17 and U-19 levels in various international competitions.
-In 2016, Amey left the academy and joined his first professional football club, a Pune based I League club, DSK Shivajians.
+In 2016, Amey left the academy and joined his first professional football club, a Pune-based I League club, DSK Shivajians.

 Career

 DSK Shivajians FC

 Amey had his first taste of success as he went on to lift the DSK Cup with the club.

 FC Goa

 He joined ISL team FC Goa ahead of the 2017-18 campaign.
 Amey made his debut for the club in the Hero Super Cup 2018 semi-finals against East Bengal.